MILFORD SOUND CRUISES – The Most Beautiful Cruise

 How to get to Milford Sound

-If you’re coming with your own car and you want to park at the main car park of Milford Sound close-by the terminal, then you have to pay $25 for 5 hours.
+If you’re coming in your own car and you want to park at the main car park of Milford Sound close-by the terminal, then you have to pay $25 for 5 hours.
 This is just one fixed price, you can’t pay per hour.

 What to expect during the Milford Sound cruise